 Plastic, ceramic, or terracotta are all acceptable materials for the pot.
-However, as pots made of plastic or enamel hold more moisture, it is the ideal pot for your Cat Palm.
+However, pots made of plastic or enamel hold more moisture and are ideal for your Cat Palm.

 Before repotting your Palm, make sure to hydrate it for a day or two, loosen the soil and eliminate transplant shock, making it simpler to deal with.